 Invoice processing methods can be used to process various types of invoices, including purchase invoices, sales invoices, expense invoices, and many more.
 Maintaining accurate financial records for a company also helps to improve vendor relationships, avoid late payment fees and comply with financial regulations.
 To do so, companies should have an invoice processing procedure in place.

-Invoice Processing Workflow
+The 5-Step Invoice Processing Workflow

-These five steps can help you to adhere to an adequate invoice processing procedure that can help your company to stay organized and compliant.
+These five steps can help you adhere to an adequate invoice processing procedure that can help your company stay organized and compliant.
 By keeping track of invoices, your company can keep track of its spending and make sure that it is not exceeding the budget.

-However, conventional methods of processing invoices come along with challenges that companies have to face.
+However, conventional methods of processing invoices come with challenges that companies have to face.
 In the next section, we will highlight the most crucial difficulties.

 Difficulties of Traditional Invoice Processing